-A fall broadleaf weed control strategy is an important piece in a sports turf playing surface maintenance program.
+A fall broadleaf weed control strategy is essential in a sports field playing surface maintenance program.
 The main focus of a late fall weed control application is to address winter annuals and other broadleaf varieties.

-Although weed control is fairly straightforward with a herbicide program, the best way to minimize weeds is to maintain a thick and dense stand of turf by adhering to sound cultural practices.
+Although weed control is relatively straightforward with a herbicide program, the best way to minimize weeds is to maintain a thick and dense stand of turf by adhering to sound cultural practices.

 - Maintain turf within the recommended mowing height for that species of turf.

-- Mow frequently to ensure that no more than 1/3 of the leaf blade is removed during each mowing event.
+- Mow frequently and remove no more than 1/3 of the leaf blade during each mowing event.

 - If budget and time allow, aerify (core or solid tine) monthly.